joebew42/unusual-spending-kata/README.md

 # TODO

 * [F] Compose an e-mail notification
+    * Compose a simple text that contains the spendings
     * Replace the `Probe` with a FakeSMTPServer and check that an email has been sent
     * Introduce the e-mail address as detail of User
     * Compose the text and subject of the email as described in the requirements